goharbor/community/proposals/new/pull_through_proxy_cache.md

 ![new project](../images/proxy/proxy-project.png)

-As a common user in Harbor, if this user have login and have the permission to the proxy project. the user need to pull the image:
+As a common user in Harbor, if the user is already login and has the permission to the proxy project. if he need to pull the image:
 ```
 docker pull example/hello-world:latest
 ```